petehellyer/Neuroscience-Python-Course-Development/Exercises/Exercises.md

 A seifer is a way to encode messages by mapping each letter to a different one.
 One ancient way to do this is called `the abtash seifer`.
 This seifer uses as key an inverted alphabet, so that `A` becomes  `Z`,  `B` becomes `Y`.
 Write two functions that implements the encoding and decoding process of the seifer.

 **IMPORTANT** -> the seifer must:
-1. Ignors elements in a message that are not letter (e.g. numbers or spaces)
+1. Ignore elements in a message that are not letter (e.g. numbers or spaces)
 2. Be able to take as input the message both in capital letter and lowercase.